-- Preheat the oven to 350 degrees.
-Lightly grease an 8x8 inch square baking pan, and set aside.
-(Note: a 9x11 works fine, too!)
+- Preheat oven to 350 degrees.
+Lightly grease an 8-by-8-inch square baking pan, and set aside.

-- In the same bowl used for the quinoa, beat the eggs until fully mixed.
-Whisk in the milk and maple syrup, and beat to combine.
+- In the same bowl used for quinoa, beat eggs until fully mixed.
+Whisk in the maple syrup and skim milk, and beat to combine.

-- Scatter the berries, apple or pear pieces, and nuts (if using) evenly on top of the quinoa.
+- Scatter berries, apple or pear, and nuts (if desired) evenly on top of quinoa.

-- Pour the egg and milk mixture over the top of the fruit and quinoa.
-Lightly stir to partially submerge the fruit.
-(The milk mixture will cook the quinoa to create a very soft texture on the inside, while creating a lightly crunchy crust on the outside!)
+- Pour egg and milk mixture over top of fruit and quinoa.
+Lightly stir to partially submerge fruit.
+(Milk mixture will cook quinoa to create a very soft texture on the inside while creating a lightly crunchy crust on the outside.)

 - Bake for 1 hour, or until casserole is mostly set with only a small amount of liquid left.
 Serve warm, and refrigerate leftovers.